Things you didn’t know about the EBC Trinity College CertTESOL in February or March.

 As a rule, year-round for private language schools

-South Korean public schools´ hiring season: March-May for August/September start dates
+South Korean public schools’ hiring season: March and May for August and September start dates

-Japan’s JET program will require applications in by the start of December for October starts
+Japan’s JET program will require applications by the start of December, for October starts in the following year

 Taiwan kicks off after Chinese New Year and in July and August.